 The Japanese Airlines Flight 1628 UFO Encounter

 In November 1986, a report of one of the most credible UFO sightings became headline news around the world.
-Bound for Paris from Tokyo, Japanese Airlines Flight 1628 found itself at the centre of the media frenzy.
+Bound for Paris from Tokyo, Japanese Airlines Flight 1628 found itself at the center of the media frenzy.
 Not least because the flight’s captain opted to speak openly about the experience instead of downplaying it as JAL wished.

 Perhaps the fact the sighting came from experienced pilots and commercial flight staff, who spend a good portion of their lives quite literally in the air, gives it, and other similar sightings, a little more credibility.
-In this particular incident maybe the pilot’s insistence that his story be heard, even though it ultimately cost him his job, shows how important he felt it is for the world to know these crafts are very real.
+In this particular incident maybe the pilot’s insistence that his story is heard, even though it ultimately cost him his job, shows how important he felt it is for the world to know these crafts are very real.

-Before we look at the details of the JAL 1628 Incident, it is worth examining some of the other commercial flights that have found themselves in the middle of apparently other-worldly activity.
+Before we look at the details of the JAL 1628 Incident, it is worth examining some of the other commercial flights that have found themselves in the middle of an apparently other-worldly activity.

 Airline Pilot Risks Of Reporting A UFO

 It may surprise many people just how many airline pilots make reports of UFO activity while on their flights.
 Remember on these planes, hundreds of people’s lives are in the pilot’s hands.
-Maybe that is why airlines are not keen to have their pilots talk publically of such incidents.
+Maybe that is why airlines are not keen to have their pilots talk publically about such incidents.
 When you take into the account the amount of sightings that will go unreported due to the fear of colleagues mocking them, or even worse, dismissal from active duty – their careers essentially over – then the amount of officially reported sightings will be an underwhelming figure in all probability.

 One of the more recent of these incidents occurred in 2007 off the coast of the island of Guernsey.
 The witness to these events has well over twenty years of flying experience.
 Pilot Ray Bowyer spotted what he thought was the sun’s reflection on the water, as he approached Alderney from Southampton.

-Closer inspection however showed the brightness wasn’t the sun’s reflection at all.
+Closer inspection, however, showed the brightness wasn’t the sun’s reflection at all.
 The mysterious glow appeared to be a “very sharp, thin, yellow object” that was up to a mile wide, given how far away it was from Bowyer’s position.
 As he continued on with his flight and began to prepare to land, he witnessed a second identical object.

-Bowyer’s claims would fall on disinterested ears to begin with.
+Bowyer’s claims would fall on disinterested ears, to begin with.
 Then, according to the pilot, out of nowhere, four separate television companies contacted him within a twenty-four hour period of each other.
 This sudden renewed interest in the case made the airline pilot more than a little suspicious.
 He stated to the media at the time of this renewed interest that, “somebody, somewhere has some control over this, and I’m looking to establish who that is!”